t-regx/crlf/CONTRIBUTING.md

   In terms of functionality, both `-m memory` and `-m process` both execute the same suite of tests and are utterly similar.
 However, there are some differences between them:
     - Tests in `-m memory` execute much faster (`75ms` in-memory vs. `2600ms` process)
-    - Tests in `-m process` are able to detect structural errors, like improper imports.
+    - Tests in `-m process` are able to detect structural errors, like improper imports
+    - Only tests in `-m memory` generate coverage